Bayt-al-Hikmah/FastifyJs/Workshop4/Workshop4.md

 We’ll use the argon2 library, which provides:

-- fastify.argon2.hash(password): Generates a secure hash for a password.
+- argon2.hash(password): Generates a secure hash for a password.
-- fastify.argon2.verify(hash, password): Verifies if a provided password matches the stored hash.
+- argon2.verify(hash, password): Verifies if a provided password matches the stored hash.

-**Install Dependencies**
+### Install Dependencies
 We begin by installing Fastify and the necessary plugins for session management, form handling, templating, and password hashing.

 ```
 npm install fastify @fastify/cookie @fastify/session @fastify/flash @fastify/static @fastify/view handlebars @fastify/formbody argon2
 ```

-**Set Up Session and Templating Plugins**
+### Set Up Session and Templating Plugins
 We create plugins to handle sessions, flash messages, and templating with Handlebars, ensuring our application is modular and secure.

 **plugins/session.js:**